 What?!
 You've already got $150,000 stashed in the bank, but it's earning just 0.9% in a money market fund?
 Well, there's no need to be embarrassed.
 Wealth preservation has been the primary aim of history's greatest investors.
 But with retirement looming, you should earn at least a market rate of return.
 If you can stand the volatility of small caps and can add $500 in new savings per month, we think you can get there in 12 years.

 The goal of Hidden Gems is simple: to encourage our members to save money each month and to help them achieve market-beating returns on their savings.
 We've based each of the above scenarios on a belief that we can earn about 15.5% per annum over long periods of time.

 Now, you may have heard that the stock market averages 10% annual returns, and perhaps you think that 15.5% goal is pretty aggressive.
 It is.
-We're confident of our abilities.
-But, heck, let's assume we're wrong and that after a few geopolitical calamities, we've earned you only 10% yearly returns in Hidden Gems.
+We're confident in our abilities.
+But let's assume we're wrong and that after a few more geopolitical calamities, we've earned only 10% yearly.
 Well, by regularly saving and investing, you'll still be a long way toward a million bucks.

 The key, as we see it, is to gain complete financial independence and investment mastery by methodically saving and perpetually investing, by taking long-term ownership in sound small companies at attractive prices, and by rarely selling.

 So, do you want to become a millionaire or don't you?
 Take a gander at Hidden Gems for one month -- for free.
 If you like the service, sign on for a year or two, or for life.
 If not, cancel with no obligation.
 It's as simple, and as easy, as that.